rivalrockets/rivalrockets.github.com/_posts/2008-03-27-trial-theme.md

 categories:
   - Uncategorized
 ---
-My initial reaction is to keep looking, but this theme will do for now&#8230; Thanks Sean.
+My initial reaction is to keep looking, but this theme will do for now...
+Thanks Sean.